Updated on May 29, 2018

 The United States Army Corps of Engineers is now fast-tracking the permitting for the proposed Pebble Mine, a giant open-pit and underground gold and copper mine in the headwaters of Bristol Bay, Alaska.
 The rivers of this vast watershed spawn North America’s largest remaining salmon populations and support thousands of fishing jobs, and a traditional way of life Alaska Native tribes in the region.
 And, of course, the landscape is also home to many other creatures – grizzly bears, moose, bald eagles, and more.
 If this mine seems like a catastrophic idea for Bristol Bay and the life it contains, it is.
 After years of study, the Obama Administration decided that the proposed mine—which would poison rivers—risked too much of the region’s living riches and should not go ahead.
 That was then.

-The Army Corps has just announced the opening of a public commenting period that will last just 30 days, from April 1 to 30, 2018, with eight public hearings scheduled in Alaska.
+The Army Corps has just announced the opening of a public commenting period that at first was just 30 days, but was extended to June 29, 2018, with public hearings scheduled in Alaska.
 Environmentalists are asking everyone who loves salmon and eagles to make a comment telling the Army Corps to stop the Pebble Mine project.
 They say there is no time to waste, that this is an all-hands-on-deck situation and that your help is needed now.

 The prospect of Pebble Mine has become more pressing since the Trump Administration opened the door to it last year.
 And the process has sped forward despite the U.S. Environmental Protection Agency suspending a planned withdrawal of the Obama administration proposed Clean Water Act restrictions on mining the Pebble Deposit abutting Bristol Bay.

-Bristol Bay is the most ecologically and economically important salmon basins on Earth.
-It annual runs average 40 million to 60 million wild fish—half of the world’s wild salmon in one watershed.
+Bristol Bay’s watershed is the most ecologically and economically important remaining salmon basin on Earth.
+Its annual runs average 40 million to 60 million wild fish—half of the world’s wild salmon in one watershed.
 These fish support the world’s largest commercial sockeye salmon fishery, the largest remaining king salmon runs and an internationally renowned sport fishing economy.
-Bristol Bay’s watershed is the most ecologically and economically important remaining salmon basin on Earth.

 “The major rivers that feed into Bristol Bay are some of the last fully intact large-scale wild salmon spawning grounds left in the world,” said Safina Center Fellow Paul Greenberg, a writer who writes prolifically about fish and fisheries.
 “Siting a mine of Pebble’s magnitude within those watersheds will open the door to industrialization of the region and threaten a commercial and sport fishery valued at more than half a billion dollars annually.”